kzchua1998/Rotation-Aware-Overhead-Human-Detection-in-Fisheye-Images/README.md

 Pre-trained checkpoint on COCO after 20k training iterations: [download](https://github.com/duanzhiihao/RAPiD/releases/download/v0.1/rapid_pL1_dark53_COCO608_Jan07_20000.ckpt).
 Note that this is different from the one we reported in the paper.
 We encourage you to further fine-tune it, either on COCO (ideally >100k iterations) or on fisheye images, to get better performance.

 ## Citation
-RAPiD source code is available for non-commercial use.
 ```
 Z. Duan, M.O.
 Tezcan, H. Nakamura, P. Ishwar and J. Konrad,
 “RAPiD: Rotation-Aware People Detection in Overhead Fisheye Images”,